On the Signature of a Path in an Operator Algebra: Algebraic structure on levelled forests

 The following result seems to be folklore.
-For a proof, see \cite{loday1998hopf} (Proposition 2.3). \begin{proposition}[\cite{loday1998hopf}] For every integer $n\geq 0$, the set of levelled trees with $n+1$ leaves is in bijection with the set of permutations $\mathfrak{S}_{n}$. \end{proposition}
+For proof of this result, see \cite[Proposition~2.3]{loday1998hopf}. \begin{Proposition}[\cite{loday1998hopf}] For every integer $n\geq 0$, the set of levelled trees with $n+1$ leaves is in bijection with the set of permutations $\mathfrak{S}_{n}$. \end{Proposition}